Affiliate Association Membership

 Sec.
 3. Application for Affiliation.

-(a) Voluntary bar associations may request affiliation with this association by submitting an application, on a form available from the Texas Criminal Defense Lawyers Association Executive Director.
+(a) Voluntary bar associations may request affiliation with this association by submitting an application, on a form available from the Texas Criminal Defense Lawyers Association Chief Executive Officer.

-(b) An application for affiliation shall be referred by the Executive Director to the executive committee, which shall review it and make a recommendation for approval or denial to the Board of Directors.
+(b) An application for affiliation shall be referred by the Chief Executive Officer to the executive committee, which shall review it and make a recommendation for approval or denial to the Board of Directors.

 (c) Approval or denial of an application for affiliation shall be by majority vote of the Board of Directors.

 Sec.
 4. Rights and Privileges of Affiliate Associations.